-Another month, another absolutely bizarre issue of Superman’s Pal Jimmy Olsen!
-This series just really catches you off-guard, in fact every single issue has so far.
+Superman’s Pal Jimmy Olsen #5 is here and this series just really catches you off-guard, in fact every single issue has so far.
 Timmy Olsen is back ! or is it Jimmy?
 I cannot wait to see what mad cap cappers Jimmy gets himself into next.

 Well, the main cover for this issue created by interior artist Steve Lieber highlights exactly what kind of trouble Jimmy can get himself into when unsupervised.
 Straight off the bat, I simply adore this cover and love the use of the Batman ’66 TV show lyrics above the logo.
 This kind of acknowledgment really ties into the playful, quirky tone of the series.
 Seeing Jimmy drive the Batmobile is so much fun.
 This is a truly joyous cover, In my opinion the best of the series so far.
 Steve Lieber is the perfect artist for Jimmy Olsen, he effortlessly captures his full personality within each and every piece of art he does for this series.